jgengo-alt/next-app/README.md

 The only challenge here was mainly to create the Github Action to automatically deploy a Github Page.

-A small issue with the assets, so I hadd to create a `next.config.js`.
+A small issue with the assets, so I had to create a `next.config.js`.